 Family-Run Restaurants Serving Recipes Passed Down Generations

-The third generation chef gave me shirako caviar.
+The third generation chef gives you shirako caviar.
 It shows that curiosity, not Google, leads to these treasures.

 Late-Night Food Spots for Authentic Local Experiences